ZinebSalimi/Final_Capstone/README.md

 ### Data

 The data used in this project consists of tweets posted by users on Twitter, which is retrieved using the Twitter API.
 A typical query would include the following components.
-1. keyword
+1. Keyword (Here, the keywords used were: immigration, immigrants, migrants, migration, “border control”, emigration, naturalize, naturalization, citizenship, non-citizenship, borders)
-2. location
+2. Location (defined by the geolocalisation points surrounding each district - forms a polygon)
 3. time window